 Presentation software “Prezi” recently ‘upgraded’ to Prezi Next.
 The original is now called Prezi Classic.
 (I reviewed it on the old presentation skills blog a while ago.)
 New users can’t get to Prezi Classic and presentations made on Prezi Classic … Continue readingPrezi Next

 Being able to move around when you make a presentation is a god-send.
-I’m not suggesting you wander around as you present, but being able to move around and not being tied to your laptop … Continue readingControlling slides in your presentations
+I’m not suggesting you wander around as you present, but being able to move around and not being tied to your laptop gives you a lot of … Continue readingControlling slides in your presentations

 If you’ve not heard the phrase “jumped the shark” it means to have gone so far down the line that things have become silly, past their best and so on.
-It comes from (I’ve been … Continue readingTED presentations – jumped the shark?
+It comes from (I’ve been told) and episode in Happy … Continue readingTED presentations – jumped the shark?